 Answer:

-A test cross is a technique to check if a person showing a dominant phenotype is homozygous dominant or heterozygous for the character.
+A test cross is a technique used to determine whether a person exhibiting a dominant phenotype is homozygous dominant or heterozygous for a particular character.

 Design: